ahm770/Neuro-Divergent-Learn/a.md

+lets improve the project.
 🎯 Project Concept: Accessible Learning Portal for Neurodivergent Students 🚩 Problem
 Traditional online learning platforms are often one-size-fits-all, which can overwhelm or exclude students with:

-ADHD
+ADHD,

-Autism spectrum disorders (ASD)
+Autism spectrum disorders (ASD),

 Dyslexia or other learning differences